 Bag the latest branded merch, zero-waste products and student discounts.

 To mark our commitment to providing support, and improving the student experience of all our Widening Access (WA) students at Strathclyde, Strathclyde Students’ Union are launching a brand new Pilot Project Micro Grant Scheme.
-This scheme will allow any WA individual or society to apply for a micro grant of up to £200* to help deliver an event, idea or support plan aimed at improving the student experience of WA students.
-This is an opportunity for you to try something new, make that change you’d love to see, or just provide some respite for WA students from what has been one of the most challenging years to date.
+This scheme will allow any WA individual or society to apply for a micro grant of up to £200* to help deliver a project or support plan aimed at improving the student experience of WA students.
+This is an opportunity for you to try something new and/or make that change you’d love to see.

 *larger amounts will be reviewed on a case by case basis.

-All projects will be eligible for an additional £100 flat rate stipend paid to the main applicant.
+All projects will be eligible for an additional £100 flat rate stipend paid to the main applicant(s).
 Further detail below.

-The deadline will be rolling, and there are no limits on the number of applications you can make.
+The deadline will be rolling.
 However, you will be expected to complete your first project and submit your evaluation surveys before being granted funding for your next project.

 Any individual or society who is from one of our WA groups can submit a proposal for micro funding for a project of their choosing.
 Grants will range between £50 - £200 and must demonstrate how they would provide support or improve the student experience for WA students at Strathclyde.
 Applications for amounts higher than £200 will be reviewed on a case by case basis.